 Special Education--Grants to States

-Program Type: Formula Grants
+- Program Type:

-Funds are allocated among states in accordance with the statutory formula in Sec.
-611 of the Individuals with Disabilities Education Act (IDEA).
-First, each state is allocated an amount equal to the amount that it received for FY 1999.
-If the amount available for allocation to states increases or is equal to the amount allocated the prior year, 85 percent of the remaining funds are allocated based on the number of children in the general population in the age range for which the state guarantees a free appropriate public education (FAPE) to children with disabilities.
-Fifteen percent of the remaining funds are allocated based on the number of children living in poverty that are in the age range for which the state guarantees FAPE to children with disabilities.
+Funds are allocated among states in accordance with a variety of factors, as outlined in the funding formula under section 611(d) of the Individuals with Disabilities Education Act (IDEA).
+First, each state is allocated an amount equal to the amount that it received for fiscal year 1999.
+If the total program appropriation increases over the prior year, 85 percent of the remaining funds are allocated based on the number of children in the general population in the age range for which the states guarantee FAPE to children with disabilities.
+Fifteen percent of the remaining funds are allocated based on the number of children living in poverty that are in the age range for which the states guarantee FAPE to children with disabilities.

 Funds under this program are combined with state and local funds to provide FAPE to children with disabilities.
 Permitted expenditures include the salaries of special education teachers and costs associated with related services personnel, such as speech therapists and psychologists.
 States may use funds reserved for other state-level activities for a variety of specified activities, including:

 Each state has the option to reserve a portion of the funds the state reserves for other state-level activities for a fund to assist LEAs in addressing the needs of high-cost children with disabilities.
 If the state opts to reserve for this fund, it may reserve a larger portion of its award for other state-level activities, and must reserve at least 10 percent of the amount set aside for other state-level activities for the fund.